ISGLOBAL-Rakislova-Lab/HTGAnalyzer_shiny/README.md

 This page also offers an option to install R alongside RStudio, which is convenient for most users.

-## 2: Install necessary packages
+## 2: Install necessary R packages
 Instructions for installing the HTGAnalyzer package and the Shiny app can be found here:
 * [HTGAnalyzer Installation Guide](https://github.com/ISGLOBAL-Rakislova-Lab/HTGAnalyzer/tree/main)

+Once you have R installed and the necessary packages restored, you can start using the Shiny app locally.

 # USAGE INSTRUCTIONS
-Once you have R installed and the necessary packages restored, you can run the Shiny app locally by using the following commands:

-## 1. Load the shiny library and run the Shiny app directly from GitHub
+After successfully  installed, copy and paste the following command in R to run the Shiny app directly from Github.
-From now on, as packages are installed, you will only need to copy and paste this command.
 ```{r}
 library(shiny)
 runGitHub(repo = "HTGAnalyzer_shiny", username = "ISGLOBAL-Rakislova-Lab")